 The Company confirms that Application Fee cleared

-When the Application Fee has cleared, The Company Lead Person shall update the Scheme Briefing Notes with the clearance date and email the appropriate Scheme Briefing Notes to the Affected Parties’ Lead Person(s).
+When the Application Fee has cleared, The Company Lead Person shall update the Scheme Briefing Notes with the clearance date and send via the Designated Information Exchange System the appropriate Scheme Briefing Notes to the Affected Parties’ Lead Person(s).

 The TO(s) shall invoice The Company with their relevant TO component of the Application Fee in accordance with STCP 19-6 Application Fee.